DevelAngel/swayr/README.md

 sequence is:
 1. All windows with urgency hints.
 2. All matching windows where which windows match is specific to the command.
-3. The last recently used window at the time of the sequence start.
+3. The most recently used window at the time of the sequence start.
 4. Back to the origin window, i.e., the window which had the focus at the time of the sequence start.